Rainbow-Devs/health-tracker-frontend/CONTRIBUTING.md

 ### Explain contributions you are NOT looking for (if any).

 Again, defining this up front means less work for you.
-If someone ignores your guide and submits something you don’t want, you can simply close it and point to your policy.
+If someone ignores your guide and submits something you don’t want, you are welcome to close it and point to your policy.

 > Please, don't use the issue tracker for [support questions].
 Check whether the